K1297/CropLink/README.md

 * Users can update the demand and supply data for specific produce using Chainlink APIs.
 * Users can update Truflation data using a Chainlink API.

-## Chainlink Integration

-The DApp integrates with Chainlink to fetch various data feeds and enhance its functionality.
-The following Chainlink oracles and data feeds are used:

-* Demand Data: The updateProduceDemand() function triggers a Chainlink oracle to fetch produce demand data.
-The fulfillProduceDemand() function serves as the callback function for the demand data.

-* Supply Data: The updateProduceSupply() function triggers a Chainlink oracle to fetch produce supply data.
-The fulfillProduceSupply() function serves as the callback function for the supply data.

-* Weather Data: The checkWeather() function triggers a Chainlink oracle to fetch weather data.
-The fulfillWeather() function serves as the callback function for the weather data.
-If heavy rain is detected, it calls the sellProduceAtMarketPrice() function.

-* Truflation Data: The updateTruflationData() function triggers a Chainlink oracle to fetch Truflation data.
-The fulfillTruflationData() function serves as the callback function for the Truflation data.

-# Installation

-To deploy and interact with the CropLink DApp, follow these steps:

-Install the required dependencies by running npm install.

-Deploy the CropLink smart contract to an Ethereum network of your choice using a development tool like Truffle or Remix.

-Configure the Chainlink oracles, jobs, and data sources according to your requirements and obtain the necessary API keys.

-Update the contract addresses and API keys in the DApp code.

-Build and run the frontend application by running npm start.

-Access the CropLink DApp through your web browser and connect it to your Ethereum wallet.

-# Development
+# Smart Contract Documentation

-To contribute to the CropLink DApp or modify its functionality, follow these steps:

-Clone the repository and navigate to the project directory.

-Install the required dependencies by running npm install.

-Make the necessary changes to the smart contract and DApp code.

-Test the smart contract by running the provided tests with truffle test.

-Build and run the frontend application by running npm start.

-Verify that the modifications and new features are working as intended.

-Submit a pull request detailing the changes you made.

 # Troubleshooting

-If you encounter any issues or errors while using the CropLink DApp, please follow these steps to troubleshoot:

-Check that you have the latest version of Node.js and npm installed.

-Ensure that your Ethereum wallet is properly configured and connected to the correct network.

-Double-check the contract addresses and API keys in the DApp code for accuracy.

-Review the error messages or console logs for any relevant information.

-Consult the documentation or seek support from the CropLink team for further assistance.
+**Metamask Login Issue**

+If you are unable to sign in with Metamask, please ensure that your Metamask wallet is properly configured and has sufficient funds to pay for the transaction fees.
+Additionally, ensure that you are signed into Metamask and have granted permission for the dapp to access your wallet.

 # Contribution Guidelines
+We welcome contributions from anyone who would like to help improve our decentralized content sharing dapp.

-Thank you for considering contributing to the CropLink DApp!
-To contribute, please follow these guidelines:
+To contribute, please follow the following steps:

-Fork the repository and create a new branch for your contribution.
+1. Fork the repository to your own GitHub account:
+2. Create a new branch from the main branch for your changes.

-Make your changes and ensure that the code follows the project's coding standards.
+3. Make your changes and commit them with clear commit messages.

-Write clear and concise commit messages explaining the purpose of your changes.

-Test your changes thoroughly to ensure they do not introduce any regressions.
+4. Push your changes to your forked repository.

-Submit a pull request, providing a detailed description of your changes and their purpose.

-Be responsive to any feedback or review comments during the review process.
+5. Open a pull request to merge your changes into the main branch.

-# Team members
+# Team Members

-• Cláudio Barreira
+* Cláudio Barreira
-• Kushal sapra
+* Kushal Sapra
-• Ahmidenwer
+* Ahmed Anwer
-• Suleman Ismaila
+* Suleman Ismaila
+* Anna Kazannik

 # Acknowledgements

 We would like to acknowledge the following individuals and resources for their contributions and support:

-Chainlink for providing the infrastructure and tools for fetching data feeds and integrating them into the CropLink DApp.
+* Chainlink for providing the infrastructure and tools for fetching data feeds and integrating them into the CropLink DApp.

-The Ethereum development community for their continuous efforts in advancing decentralized applications and smart contract technology.
+* The Ethereum development community for their continuous efforts in advancing decentralized applications and smart contract technology.